 Even styrene doesn’t have to stink…

 Styrene is a useful raw material used for numerous applications.
 The very low odour threshold of this compound soon causes a highly pungent and unpleasant odour.
 Even if the emission of such volatile organic compounds satisfies the strict European regulations, complete removal of such compounds according to the best available techniques is absolutely recommended.
-Aircon, the mobile filter installation with active carbon from Desotec, meets all the conditions for the effective elimination of styrene emissions.
+AIRCON, the mobile filter installation with activated carbon from Desotec, meets all the conditions for the effective elimination of styrene emissions.

 Styrene is essential in the industrial processes at polyester-processing or composite-producing companies.
 The compound is important for reasons such as the manufacture of horse boxes, motor yachts, surfboards, bathroom furniture, parts of wind turbines, and also for certain sewer renovation techniques.

 The emission of styrene and other VOCs (volatile organic components) is subject to strict European standards.
 Even if a company complies with all the specific directives, there is still the chance that odour nuisance will occur.
 This certainly applies in the case of styrene, that already causes odour nuisance at a concentration of 20,000 times lower than the lowest harmful concentration.

 Styrene emissions can be tackled in various ways, for example by RTO (Regenerative Thermal Oxidiser) or the use of a concentrator.
 Here, styrene is first concentrated in an adsorbent (such as zeolites or activated carbon), to then have it oxidise in an energy efficient manner in an incinerator.